alexgcsa/WEKA/README.md

 **Main differences to the original version:**

-1) Removal of console outputs ("System.out.print" and "System.out.println")
+1) Removal of console outputs ("System.out.print" and "System.out.println") from the Bayesian Network Classifier algorithms (BayesNet).

 **If you are using this framework, please cite its papers:**